Frequently Asked Questions

 -

-Would you like an easy way to check the internal parameters of your Cortex (health check)?
+Would you like an easy way to check the internal parameters of your Davicom Cortex (health check)?

-Cortex 360s have a convenient hardware monitoring menu on the OLED display.
-Both Cortexes allow for hardware monitoring in the workspace, providing information on several internal parameters.
+Davicom Cortex 360s have a convenient hardware monitoring menu on the OLED display.
+Both Davicom Cortexes allow for hardware monitoring in the workspace, providing information on several internal parameters.

 Click below to see more.